Gaining the Courage to Invest

 You might be tempted to cash out your profits by selling your stock.
 That’s the gambler’s strategy of quitting while you’re ahead.
 But remember, you’re not gambling.
 You’re investing, and that requires a different strategy.

 Ask yourself, “Am I attempting to predict future market fluctuations?”.
 If the answer is yes, you should think twice about selling your stock.
-You should always strive to put your money in its most beneficial use.
-Stocks grow more often than they decline.
+You should always strive to put your money to its most beneficial use.
+Remember stocks grow more often than they decline.
 If you avoid selling until retirement, you’ll maximize your money’s opportunity to grow.

 Stock sales can be taxable.
 Any tax you pay is money that could have been invested.
 A financial advisor can help you optimize your investment strategy for taxes.
 It might not seem important now, but you’ll be dealing with big numbers at the end!

 Once you reach retirement, you can sell small portions of your stock holdings to fund your living expenses.
 4% is widely considered a safe annual withdrawal rate.
 Smart retirement planning will ensure your investment income covers your cost of living for the rest of your life.

 The best time to buy stocks is now!
 It’s not when you invest that matters.
 Rather, it’s how often you do it.
 The US stock market has a good history of surviving bad times.
 It may take years to recover, but eventually, prices have surpassed the level they were before a crash.
 Luckily, there is a simple way to use this pattern to your advantage.

 A great strategy is to budget a healthy percentage of your monthly income and consistently invest in a broad stock market index such as the S&P 500 (credit to Warren Buffett).
 It’s so simple, but how many people have the discipline to put it into practice?